New English Bible

 The New English Bible (NEB) is an English translation of the Bible.
 The New Testament was published in 1961 and the Old Testament (with the Apocrypha) was published on 16 March 1970.
 In 1989, it was significantly revised and republished as the Revised English Bible.

 Background

-Near the time when the copyright to the English Revised Version was due to expire (1935), the Oxford University Press (OUP), and the Cambridge University Press (CUP), who were the current English Revised Version copyright holders, began investigations to determine whether a modern revision of the English Revised Version text was necessary.
+Near the time when the copyright to the English Revised Version (ERV) was due to expire (1935), the Oxford University Press (OUP), and the Cambridge University Press (CUP), who were the ERV copyright holders, began investigations to determine whether a modern revision of the ERV text was necessary.
 In May 1946 G. S. Hendry, along with the Presbytery of Stirling and Dunblane produced a notice, which was presented to the General Assembly of the Church of Scotland, indicating that the work of translating should be undertaken in order to produce a Bible with thoroughly "modern English."
 After the work of delegation was finished, a general conference was held in October 1946 where it was determined that a completely fresh translation should be undertaken rather than a revision as originally suggested by the University Presses of Oxford and Cambridge.